knott-dev/knott-js-documentation/docs/index.md

       id: "modal",
       class: "display-none",
     },
-    text: "This is a Modal"
+    text: "This is a Modal",
   });
 ```